richardhenyash/perkulater/README.md

 * "Are the beans roasted by perkulater?"
 * "Are the coffee beans responsibly sourced?"
 * "Are the coffee beans available in whole beans and ground?"
-* "Which coffee machines are the ground coffees and coffe beans suitable for?"
+* "Which coffee machines are the ground coffees and coffee beans suitable for?"
 * "What is the price?"
 * "What are the delivery costs?"
 * "Is there positive feedback from happy customers?"